realguyman/steel/README.md

 * Added steel nugget, ingot, block, sword, tools, and armor.
 * Randomly enchanted steel swords, tools, and armor can be found in end city treasure chests.
 * There's a rare chance you'll find non-enchanted steel tools, swords, and armor in treasure chests around your world.
-* Steel nuggets and ingots can be sold to apprentice and journeyman armorers, toolsmiths, and weaponsmiths.
+* Steel nuggets and ingots can be sold to apprentice and journeyman armorers, tool smiths, and weapon smiths.
-* Journeyman armorers, toolsmiths, and weaponsmiths can sell you enchanted steel tools and swords, and non-enchanted steel armor.
+* Journeyman armorers, tool smiths, and weapon smiths can sell you enchanted steel tools and swords, and non-enchanted steel armor.

 ## Installation